Lines in affine simlicial toric varieties: Affine toric varieits: preliminaries

 - $H_i$ - the $\G_m$-subgroup of $\T$ corresponding to $\rho_i$, i.e., $H_i$ is a unique $\G_m$-subgroup of $\T$ that acts trivially on $D_i$ and for $t \in H_i$ one has $t.\chi^m=t^{<m,\rho_i>}\chi^m$.

-We would like to remind that since $\sigma^\vee \cap M$ and $\tau_i=\rho^\bot \cap \sigma^\vee \cap M$ are saturated affine semigroups the varieties $X_\sigma$ and $D_i$ are always normal (e.g., see \cite[Theorem 1.3.5]{CLS}).
+We would like to remind that since $\sigma^\vee \cap M$ and $\tau_i=\rho_i^\bot \cap \sigma^\vee \cap M$ are saturated affine semigroups the varieties $X_\sigma$ and $D_i$ are always normal (e.g., see \cite[Theorem 1.3.5]{CLS}).
 Furthermore, we consider only the case when $X_\sigma$ {\em has no torus factors} (or, equivalently, every invertible function on $X_\sigma$ is constant).

-Let $X_\Sigma$ be the toric variety of a fan $\Sigma$ and $r$ be the cardinality of one-dimensional cones in $\Sigma$ (in particular, if $\Sigma =\sigma$ then $r$ is the number of the ray generators $\rho$ of $\sigma$).
-If torus factors are absent, then by \cite[Theorem 5.1.10]{CLS} there exists a subgroup $G$ of $\G_m^{r}$ (which is a product of a torus and a finite group) and a closed subvariety $Z (\Sigma )$ of $\A^r$ such that $Z (\Sigma )$ is invariant under the natural action of $G$ on $\A^r$ and $X_\Sigma$ is isomorphic to $(\A^{r} \setminus Z (\Sigma ))//G$ (while $\G_m^{r}/G$ is isomorphic to the torus $\T$ acting on $X_\Sigma$).
+Let $X_\Sigma$ be the toric variety of a fan $\Sigma$ and $r$ be the cardinality of one-dimensional cones in $\Sigma$ (in particular, if $\Sigma =\sigma$ then $r$ is the number of the ray generators $\rho_i$ of $\sigma$).
+If torus factors are absent, then by \cite[Theorem 5.1.10]{CLS} there exists a subgroup $G$ of $\G_m^{r}$ which is a quasitorus (i.e., the direct product of a finite subgroup and a subtorus of $\G_m^r$) and a closed subvariety $Z (\Sigma )$ of $\A^r$ such that $Z (\Sigma )$ is invariant under the natural action of $G$ on $\A^r$ and $X_\Sigma$ is isomorphic to $(\A^{r} \setminus Z (\Sigma ))\sslash G$ (while $\G_m^{r}/G$ is isomorphic to the torus $\T$ acting on $X_\Sigma$).
 We are dealing with the situation when $\Sigma =\sigma$ and in this case $Z(\sigma)$ is empty by construction (see the definition of $Z(\sigma)$ on \cite[page 206]{CLS}).
-Thus, we have the quotient morphism \be \pi : \A^{r}\to \A^{r}//G\simeq X_\sigma \ee which is $\G_m^r$-equivariant.
+Thus, we have the quotient morphism \be \pi : \A^{r}\to \A^{r}\sslash G\simeq X_\sigma \ee which is $\G_m^r$-equivariant.
 In connection with this formula we fix the following notations.

 - $x_1, \ldots, x_r$ - a fixed coordinate system on $\A^r$;

 - $\tT=\G_m^r$- the standard torus (with respect to the coordinate system) acting on $\A^r$;

 - $\tD_i$ - the hyperplane in $\A^r$ given by $x_i=0$;